sous-chefs/mysql/README.md

 mysql_config 'foo' do
   source 'my_extra_settings.erb'
+  instance 'foo'
   notifies :restart, 'mysql_service[foo]'
   action :create
 end
 ```

 You are responsible for providing `my_extra_settings.erb` in your own cookbook's templates folder.
+The name of the mysql service insance must be provided in mysql config as this defaults to 'default'.

 ## Connecting with the mysql CLI command